Wipeout (2008 game show): Gameplay

 In one of the show's trademarks, the commentators have a humorous running commentary, often mocking and insulting the contestants as they compete.
 The hosts make frequent use of puns.
 Jokey sound effects and cheesy visual effects are often added as well.
 The exchanges between the two hosts is often a subplot of episodes themselves, with Anderson playing it mostly straight as a play-by-play man while Henson offers up off-the-wall inanities and non sequiturs as color commentary.

 Jill Wagner offers additional features reactions, and also provides interviews with the contestants filmed before their turn begins.
-These interviews tend to emphasize bizarre aspects of contestants' personalities, with Wagner making facial commentary as the conversation proceeds.
+These interviews tend to emphasize bizarre aspects of contestants' personalities with Wagner making facial commentary as the conversation proceeds.
 Generally only those who will pass the first round are introduced, and a nickname is assigned that is used throughout the game.

-At night, the show takes an epic and serious turn, with the humor dialed down, and serious background music instead of its lighthearted theme music.
+At night, the show takes an epic and serious turn with the humor dialed down and serious background music instead of its lighthearted theme music.
 The final four or three contestants play separately on a large obstacle course inside the studio called the Wipeout Zone, each attempting to finish the course in the fastest time, much like the first round.
 Though slight variations are used in each episode, contestants wear wetsuits and they begin by either sliding down a water ramp or being launched by a giant catapult or blob into the course, swimming to the first obstacle.
 Obstacles have varied between episodes, but the course contains several obstacles that must be traversed in order to reach the finishing platform.
 The player with the fastest time on the course is declared the "champion" of the episode and is awarded the show's grand prize of $50,000.
-The Wipeout Zone often brings competitors to the brink of exhaustion, especially when they have to swim back to a starting point to retry a failed obstacle.
-In Season 7, the Zone was all about speed, and the contestants were given 1 attempt per obstacle.
+The Wipeout Zone often brings competitors to the brink of exhaustion, especially when they have to swim back to a starting point to retry a failed obstacle, unlike the first round.
+However, in Season 7, the zone was all about speed, and the contestants were given one attempt per obstacle.